United Nations and Korean War (1950-1953): Politics, War and Peace

 · Local Korean scholar: $200

-Registration includes participation in all conference sessions, lunch, morning tea and afternoon tea on each day, conference dinner, registration pack, and post-conference tour.
+Registration includes participation in all conference sessions, lunch, morning tea and afternoon tea on each day, conference dinner, registration pack, and post-conference tour (a half or one day).
 Publisher registration includes, in addition, a display desk, an opportunity to address conference delegates, and your logo on the conference program front page.

-In addition, the selected papers (in a book volume) will be published in UK or Europe.
+The selected papers (in a blook volume) will be published by the Cambridge Scholars Publishing in UK.

 (Chair) Asso.
 Prof. David William Kim (Australian National University and Kookmin University, Seoul)

-(Co-Chair) Prof./Directer Kiseob Kim (Institute for Korean Unification, Pusan National University)
+(Co-Chair) Prof. Kiseob Kim (Director, Institute for Korean Unification, Pusan National University)

 Research Prof. Jihyun Kim (Institute for Korean Unification, Pusan National University)